 I couldn’t have been more wrong.

-When I try to list the similarities, only two come to mind: the pretty white houses and the equally Instagrammable pink flowers that cover their walls.
-Apart from that, they could have been two completely different countries - let alone part of the same archipelago.
+When I try to list the similarities, only three come to mind: the pretty white houses, the equally Instagrammable pink flowers that cover their walls and the climate.
+Apart from that, they could have been two completely different countries – let alone part of the same archipelago.

 So, on that note, let’s look at how they compare: